-Worldwide usage of solar energy varies greatly by country.
-The numbers below are for solar photovoltaic capacity.
-As of 2019, China has the largest solar energy capacity in the world of 204,700 megawatts (MW), about 3.9% of China’s total energy consumption.
+Worldwide usage of solar energy varies greatly by country, with the top 10 countries representing approximately 74% of the photovoltaic market.
+As of 2021, China has the largest solar energy capacity in the world at 306,973 megawatts (MW), which produces roughly 4.8%-6% of the country’s total energy consumption.
 It is followed by the United States at 95,209 MW and Japan at 74,191 MW.

 However, total capacity is only one way to view solar production.
 Another method is to examine solar penetration—that is, the percentage of each country's total energy consumption that comes from its solar installations.

 The origin of modern solar cells can be traced back to 1954, when Bell Labs introduced the first PV device capable of producing a usable amount of electricity.
 The energy crisis of the 1970s resulted in a groundswell of interest in using solar energy to produce electricity for homes and businesses.
 At the time, the high manufacturing costs of solar cells (a relatively new technology) made large-scale applications impractical.
 Over time, the cost of photovoltaic cells has dropped dramatically, including a decrease of more than 59% over the past decade, making solar affordable for not only utilities and corporate offices, but for private homes as well.